cagilceren/PHP---Simple-TODO-List---REST-API/README.md

 Additionally, i have created a "getAll()" function in order to get all the existing reminders in the database.

-Moreover i have used PHP Prepared Statements to prevent the MySQL Injection.
+Moreover, i have used PHP Prepared Statements to prevent the MySQL Injection.
 (See: [Prepared Statements](https://www.php.net/manual/en/mysqli.quickstart.prepared-statements.php)).

 In the functions I have checked the possible error resources and throwed a related Exception.
 Later on i catched these Exceptions globally to show a structured error message for applications repository layer.
 Successfull requests return "HTTP 200 OK" while unsuccessfull ones return "HTTP 500 Internal Server Error!".